jank-lang/jank/CONTRIBUTING.md

 Otherwise, work your way through this list and see what may be a good match for you.

-* If you want to install jank and tinker with it, you can report any bugs you find
+* If you want to build something cool with jank, do it!
   * Please host your jank projects on Github and share them with the community
 * If you know C++, you can pick up an unassigned issue with the `help-wanted` tag here: https://github.com/jank-lang/jank/issues
 * If you know Clojure, you can check out the [clojure-test-suite](https://github.com/jank-lang/clojure-test-suite) repo, where we're organizing a suite of unit tests for all core Clojure functions
 * If you're familiar with distro packaging, we can often use help with deb/rpm/arch/nix packages
 * If you're a [Clojurists Together](https://www.clojuriststogether.org/) member, please vote for my proposals
-* Again, if you're in a spot to be able to sponsor, you can do so [here](https://github.com/sponsors/jeaye)
 * Either way, consider joining the [jank community](https://clojurians.slack.com/archives/C03SRH97FDK) on Slack and chat

 ## Code of Conduct